Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

 9. On the side panel, search for "WebJobs" and click on the **WebJobs** result.
 10. Click on the **+ Add** button to add a WebJob.
 In the new panel:
     1. Enter **eventhub15min** for the "Name".
-    2. Select the [eventhub_15min.zip](resource/eventhub_15min.zip) file (available in the resources folder of this git repository) for "File Upload".
+    2. Select the [eventhub_15min.zip](resource/eventhub_15min.zip) file (available in the `resource` folder of the [git repository](https://github.com/Azure/cortana-intelligence-churn-prediction-solution/tree/master/Technical%20Deployment%20Guide)) for "File Upload".
     3. Choose **Triggered** for Type.
     4. Choose the **Manual** setting from the "Triggers" drop-down menu.
 (Note: the uploaded zip file contains a scheduled settings file, so we do not need to specify the schedule settings when submitting the WebJob.)
     5. Click the **OK** button at the bottom.